 Upon receipt of a bill by the committee secretary, it will be set for hearing.
 It is not necessary to call the committee to set bills.
 No bills will be set "pending referral."

-Please notify committee staff as soon as possible if a bill is to be taken off calendar.
+Please notify committee staff as soon as possible to request that a bill be taken off calendar.
 Bills taken off calendar will be reset for the next hearing unless arrangements are made by the author and approved by the Chair.
 A bill may be set for hearing in Appropriations only three times in accordance with Joint Rule 62(a).

-To assure that bills are in print and analyzed the deadline for accepting author’s amendments is 2:30 p.m., seven days prior to the hearing.
+To assure that bills are in print and analyzed the deadline for accepting author’s amendments is 12:00 p.m. noon., seven days prior to the hearing.
 They must be in Legislative Counsel form.
 Twelve copies of amendments, including the signed original, are required by the committee secretary.
+Please provide a copy of the " in-context draft" provided by legislative counsel with the legislative counsel amendments.

 Extensive and substantive amendments may require that a bill be put over to the following meeting.
 If major policy amendments are offered, the bill may be re-referred by the Chair to a policy committee.